area17/twill-http-basic-auth/README.md

 ## Domains

 You add as many domains as you need and configure different passwords for each.

+## One config for all

-Once you enable the `all domains (*)` entry, the same configuration will be used for all, and all other domains will be hidden.
+Once you enable the `all domains (*)` entry, the same configuration will be used for all domains available, and all other domain configurations will be hidden.

 ## Middleware